acorn-io/runtime/docs/docs/50-Acorn in Production/07-upgrades.md

 ## Updating parameters

 Deployed Acorns can have their parameters changed through the update command.
-Depending on the parameters being updated it is possible network connectivity maybe lost or containers restarted.
+Depending on the parameters being updated it is possible that network connectivity may be lost or containers restarted.

 When updating args for the Acorn app, the behavior will be dependent on how the Acorn app was designed/written.
 Look for documentation from the Acorn app author to understand what is possible and how to operate the Acorn app.